So... Now that I have built 2 of these

 I built my first Bubble Dancer without a scale, and trust me - you can't build this plane properly without a scale.

-It all starts with the material you buy.
-If you don't have the proper weight balsa, it will be impossible to meet the build weight targets for the Bubble Dancer.
+you don't have the proper weight balsa, it will be impossible to

 So take your scale shopping.
 On my current build, I visited no fewer than 14 different hobby shops - often walking out of them with nothing purchased, because they had nothing suitable - before I had sufficient balsa of the requisite weight and grain.